Having tested many of the top kids’ toothbrushes, I have put together a list of the best electric toothbrush for kids, along with a buyers guide.

 Picking one of these should help transform that tooth brushing routine.

-This article focuses on electric toothbrushes suitable for kids aged 3 and up.
+This article focuses on electric toothbrushes suitable for 3 year olds upwards.

 If you’re shopping for a child under 3 years, you will find my best baby toothbrush article more helpful.